 Oudezijds Voorburgwal 40, 1012 GE Amsterdam

-Our Lord in the Attic Amsterdam is Free with I amsterdam Card
+Our Lord in the Attic is FREE with I amsterdam Card

 Our Lord in the Attic is one of very unique Amsterdam museums that can take you by surprise.
 Recognized as a cherished and special museum, it is housed in a beautiful canal house.
 The bourgeois house has a attic with a secret Catholic church dating back to 1663.
 The church was used by Catholics when they were no longer to publicly worship after 1578.
 The building has period rooms from the 17th century with architecture that is an attraction in itself.
 In 1888, the building's lower floors were converted into a museum.
 Today it has beautifully refurbished rooms and a collection of paintings, religious artifacts and church silver.
 Other than these the museum also has antique Dutch furniture, two kitchens featuring Delft tiles and table clocks that are worth seeing.